fivdi/bme280/README.md

 - pressure - number, pressure in hectopascal (1 hPa = 1 millibar)
 - temperature - number, temperature in degrees Celsius

-#### triggerForcedRead()
+#### triggerForcedMeasurement()
 Returns a Promise that will be resolved with no arguments once the BME280 has been triggered to perform a forced measurement, or will be rejected if an error occurs.

-triggerForcedRead should only be called in forced mode.
+triggerForcedMeasurement should only be called in forced mode.

-Calling triggerForcedRead will only trigger the BME280 to perform a forced measurement.
+Calling triggerForcedMeasurement will only trigger the BME280 to perform a forced measurement.
 It will not wait for that measurement to complete.
 It is the responsibility of the application to wait for the measurement to complete before invoking read to get the reading.

 #### typicalMeasurementTime()